Foundation Policies with Hilbert Representations

 • Even in pixel-based ExORL benchmarks, HILPs achieve the best performance, outperforming the two strongest prior approaches.

-Experiments (Zero-Shot Goal-Conditioned RL)
+Experiments (Offline Goal-Conditioned RL)

 Environments

-• For zero-shot goal-conditioned RL, we use three challenging long-horizon environments from the D4RL benchmark suite (Fu et al., 2020).
+• For offline goal-conditioned RL, we use three challenging long-horizon environments from the D4RL benchmark suite (Fu et al., 2020).
 We also employ a pixel-based version of the Kitchen environment.
 The agent must reach a goal state from a given start state, where the goal is specified at test time.

 Results